huemura23/huemura23.github.io/README.md

 # huemura23.github.io

-This website was made using images and information from other sources.
+This website was made using images, videos, and information from other sources.
 This was made by beginners.
 Not professional.

 Font: